-- Pump and motor are misaligned - Follow the instructions in Section 2D Alignment, for proper alignment. - 2.
-Insecure mounting Follow instructions in Section 2, 2B Foundation. - Piping load on pump Install piping supports and check to see that there is no strain on the pump. - Mechanical damage If mechanical damage is suspected, check first to determine if the pump turns freely.
+- Pump and motor are mis-aligned - Follow the installation instructions for proper alignment. - Insecure mounting Follow instructions in Section 2, 2B Foundation. - 3.
+Piping load on pump Install piping supports and check to see that there is no strain on the pump.

+- Mechanical damage If mechanical damage is suspected, check first to determine if the pump turns freely.
 Disassemble for inspection if tight spots are found. - 5.
-Pump has a high pitched whine This is typical of a regenerative turbine pump.
+Pump has a high pitched whine - This is typical of a regenerative turbine pump.
 The intensity should increase as pressure increases.
-Over a period of a few weeks the noise level will diminish and will be noticeably quieter as it approaches a "run-in" condition.
+Over a period of a few weeks the noise level will diminish and will become noticeably quieter as the pump approaches a "run in" condition.